Solo Travel in New Zealand: How to Make it a Non-Solo Experience

 It’s the universal establishment for socialising, so believe it or not, it’s a good place to meet people.
 We all know that alcohol is the ultimate social catalyst, but whether you’re drinking or not, there are plenty of Kiwi bars where you can meet other people.

-When there’s a pub quiz, a pool competition or other bar events, these make socialising with others in the bar even easier.
-However, to meet other solo travellers like yourself, hit the backpacker bars in the main cities like Auckland, Rotorua, Taupo and Queenstown.
-There are even backpacker bar crawls in Auckland and Queenstown where you know you’ll be onto a winner.
+When there’s a pub quiz, a pool competition or other bar events, these make socialising with others even easier.
+However, to meet other solo travellers like yourself; hit the backpacker bars in the main cities like Auckland, Rotorua, Taupo and Queenstown.
+There are even backpacker bar crawls in Queenstown where you know you’ll be onto a winner.

-Find out more in 9 Great Backpacker Bars in New Zealand.
+Find out more in the 5 Best Backpacker Bars in New Zealand.

 Pack Some Playing Cards

 Games: they’re a great way to bring strangers together.
-In any hostel or hiking trail huts, you often see a bunch of people looking board.
+In any hostel or hiking trail huts, you often see a bunch of people looking bored.
 Be the one that offers to play a card game.
 You’ll be their saviour, you’ll break the ice, and it’s a lot of fun!
 All you need is a deck of playing cards and a couple of games up your sleeve (and you need to be able to explain how to play them, of course).
+Alternatively, check out these 20 Best Travel Board Games.

 Get a Job!

-In New Zealand on a working holiday visa?
+In New Zealand on a Working Holiday Visa?
 Your workmates are probably going to be the people that you share the most experiences with!
-The most social jobs are those where you work as part of a team or work with customers.
+The most social jobs are those where you work as part of a team or with customers.

 If you’re looking for a job to meet people, here are some suggestions:

-• Fruit picking – often attracting other backpackers too, fruit picking is a seasonal job to make a quick buck while working in teams.
+• Fruit picking – Oten attracts other backpackers too, fruit picking is a seasonal job to make a quick buck while working in teams.
 You might find some travel buddies for after the picking season ends too!

 • Construction – New Zealand’s main cities are always looking for teams of backpackers to help with construction.

-For more about the working holiday experience in New Zealand, check out our Work in New Zealand section.
+For more about the working holiday experience in New Zealand, browse our Work in New Zealand section.

 Get Out There!

 Already by travelling to New Zealand, you are getting yourself out there.
 You’re exposing yourself to meeting new people in loads of different situations.
 However, if you still feel that you need more of that human-to-human contact, just remember to keep getting out there.
 Talk to people when you’re on hikes – people are often happy to see another face after hiking in the wilderness for a while.
-Do activities or tours which involves groups of other people.
-It’s rare that you find a tour that will just have you on it!
+Do activities or tours which involve groups of other people.
+You’ll rarely find a tour that will have just you on it!

 Every time you go out and start exploring New Zealand is a chance to meet new people.